yugallohani/Bootcamp-Projects/assign - 10/README.md

 The app fetches real-time weather data from the OpenWeatherMap API and provides a smooth user experience with loading and error handling.

 ## How to Use
-Visit the deployed app: [Assignment 10 Live](https://assign10-pied.vercel.app/)
+Visit the deployed app: [Weather App Live](https://assign10-pied.vercel.app/)